 Collaborating to enhance cleanup and research efforts along a highly remote stretch of coastline bordering the Great Barrier Reef.

 An estimated 2 million pounds (or 1,000 tons) of plastic marine debris is washing onto a 600 mile section of Australia’s coastline every year.
 This debris originates primarily from Papua New Guinea, Southeast Asia, China, and from shipping lanes and deep-sea fishing operations located off Australia’s coast.
-Parley for the Oceans is working with Tangaroa Blue Foundation, Coordinators of the Australia Marine Debris Initiative (AMDI), on large-scale coastal cleanups in the remote Cape York region of Australia.
+Parley for the Oceans is working on large-scale coastal cleanups in the remote Cape York region of Australia.
 The Great Barrier Reef adjoins this ecological landscape on its eastern seaboard and supports a rich diversity of marine species.

 PARLEY GULF OF MAINE